Psychological Services Center

 Virginia Beach, VA 23464

-The Psychological Services Center provides outreach as a professional counseling resource center to Regent’s students and the Hampton Roads community.
-It is a clinic of Regent’s Doctor of Psychology Clinical Program accredited by the American Psychological Association.
-The center is staffed by clinical psychologists who offer supervision to doctoral and master’s level students.
+The Psychological Services Center provides outreach as a professional counseling resource center to Regent’s students, employees, and the greater Hampton Roads community.
+It is run by Regent’s Doctor of Psychology Clinical Program, accredited by the American Psychological Association.
+The center is staffed by doctoral students who are supervised by licensed clinical psychologists.
 Clinical psychology doctoral students provide clinic services and trainees perform assessments and/or clinical services, under supervision.
-Trainees also offer services regularly at the Career Services and off campus at Virginia Beach Court Services Unit.